For some baby boomers, retirement is a dirty word

 Lehrer agreed.
 “I just was not prepared to cut it off,” he said.
 “It felt very uncomfortable.”

-The two worked together to develop a plan and it seems to be working.
+The two worked together to develop a plan, and it seems to be working.
 Lehrer spent a fourth of the year in Florida in 2020 and in 2021.
 He has picked up pickleball.
 When Sherman and Lehrer last met online for a mentor-mentee meeting in December 2021, Lehrer said he had finally come to terms with his retirement.

 “We celebrated,” Sherman said.
-“Then I said, 'The first thing you need to do is give up your business email address, email account because I need you to cut off all vestiges.’”
+“Then I said, 'The first thing you need to do is give up your business email address, email account, because I need you to cut off all vestiges.’”

 That final cutoff was not the hardest part, Lehrer said.
-That’s in part because, against Sherman’s advice, Lehrer has kept his Cambridge Life email address, which he now uses to do pro-bono insurance consulting.
+That’s in part because, against Sherman’s advice, Lehrer has kept his Cambridge Life email address, which he now uses to do pro bono insurance consulting.

-The hardest part was giving up the 45-minute drive he made each day from Westchester to his office near Madison Square Garden, Lehrer said.
+The hardest part was giving up the 45-minute drive he made each day from Westchester, N.Y., to his office near Madison Square Garden, Lehrer said.

 “What’s difficult is giving up leaving the home and going to work,” he said.
 “That whole process of thinking about work on the way to work, of planning mentally your day.”